 - Promote healthy aging through innovation, research, and training in order to reduce healthcare costs, increase efficiencies, and improve outcomes.

-The STAR Institute will achieve its objectives by encouraging and supporting excellence in research in technology and aging and carrying out translational activities to ensure that new knowledge and intellectual property is effectively mobilized for the benefit of citizens and economy of Canada.
+The Institute will achieve its objectives by encouraging and supporting excellence in research in technology and aging and carrying out translational activities to ensure that new knowledge and intellectual property is effectively mobilized for the benefit of citizens and economy of Canada.